aws-samples/baseline-environment-on-aws/README.md

 > NOTE:
 >
 > It takes about 30 minutes to complete the deployment of all resources, including Aurora.
 If you want to deploy only some resources, specify the target stack name explicitly.
-The stack name is expressed in the application code (here bin/blea-guest-ecsapp-sample.ts) as `$ {pjPrefix} -ecsApp` .
+The stack name is expressed in the application code (here bin/blea-guest-ecs-app-sample.ts) as `$ {pjPrefix} -ecsApp` .
 >
 > ```sh
 > cd usecases/guest-webapp-sample
-> npx cdk deploy "BLEA-ECSApp" --app "npx ts-node --prefer-ts-exts bin/blea-guest-ecsapp-sample.ts" -c environment=dev --profile prof_dev
+> npx cdk deploy "BLEA-ECSApp" --app "npx ts-node --prefer-ts-exts bin/blea-guest-ecs-app-sample.ts" -c environment=dev --profile prof_dev
 > ```
 >
 > NOTE:
 > guest-webapp-sample provides several variations under the bin directory.
-By default, the application specified in `app` in cdk.json (blea-guest-ecsapp-sample.ts) is deployed.
+By default, the application specified in `app` in cdk.json (blea-guest-ecs-app-sample.ts) is deployed.
 If you want to deploy another application, you can do so by explicitly specifying `—app` in the cdk argument as follows: All contexts in cdk.json work with the same content within the same use case.
 >
 > ```sh
 > cd usecases/guest-webapp-sample